JovialGirls/Nosebleed/README.md

 # Bbunnyy

-> Your lightweight, fast, and customizable CLI package manager
+> Your lightweight and fast CLI package manager

 Welcome to **Bbunnyy**, the intuitive command-line tool that empowers you to manage your software installations easily and efficiently — directly from your own curated repository on GitHub.